bioinformaticsdotca/Genomic_Epi_2017/phylogeo/phylogeo_tutorial.md

 _Overview_: GenGIS is a standalone application for Windows and Mac that supports extensive visualizations of phylogeographic data sets.
 Important features of GenGIS include a wide range of tree layout options, visualization of sample-site information, and Python plugins that allow users to create custom analyses and data views.

+To get a feel for what GenGIS can do, the basic rule is **right click and see what happens**.
+This will open up the appropriate contextual menus, and you can explore what is possible here.
+As we walk through the examples below, feel free to experiment and see if you end up with something you like better.

+A note on saving: GenGIS allows you to save your session and re-load it at a later time, but it can be a bit flaky (it generated some of the weirdest errors we've ever seen!) and is not cross-compatible between versions.
+Sometimes when loading a session you might get a weird error message, but often clicking "Ignore" will load the session anyway.
+We tried.
+We really tried.

 _Tutorial outline_:

 1. Load map, location, and "sequence" data into GenGIS